ereslibre/applications-in-a-cloud-native-world/src/kubernetes/components.md

 ## The Scheduler

-The *Scheduler* is the last Kubernetes' core component to describe.
 As you can imagine, its job is to *schedule* workloads.
 Let's get more into detail: the *Scheduler* is watching the *API Server* for *Pods* that are **unscheduled**, and will assign a node for each *Pod*, based on specific decision algorithms, also taking into account specific